Overview of Microsoft 365 Groups for administrators

 If you have an Exchange-only plan you can still get the shared inbox and shared calendar features of groups in Outlook but you won't get the document library, Planner or any of the other capabilities.

-Microsoft 365 groups work with Azure Active Directory.
-The groups features you get depends on which Azure Active Directory subscription you have, and what licenses are assigned to the organizer of the group.
+Microsoft 365 groups work with Microsoft Entra ID.
+The groups features you get depends on which Microsoft Entra subscription you have, and what licenses are assigned to the person who created the group.

-For all the groups features, if you have an Azure AD Premium subscription, users can join the group whether or not they have an AAD P1 license assigned to them.
+For all the groups features, if you have a Microsoft Entra ID P1 or P2 subscription, users can join the group whether or not they have a Microsoft Entra ID P1 license assigned to them.
 Licensing isn't enforced.
 Periodically we will generate usage reports that tell you which users are missing a license, and need one assigned to them to be compliant with the licensing requirements.
 For example, let's say a user doesn't have a license and they are added to a group where the naming policy is enforced.
 The report will flag for you that they need a license.